 However, with the increasingly social savvy job seeker, potential candidates are warned to privatise profiles and delete anything they think may affect their job chances, such as offensive or inappropriate posts.
 Hiding their social media footprint makes it very difficult for the recruiter and hiring teams to find out more about them.

 From the recruiter’s perspective, it’s not always time-effective to manually search through high volumes of social media profiles.
 Depending on how many applications they receive, it can take up a substantial amount of time.
 A recruiter will then have to decide whether the candidate will make a good fit within the potential company and role, based on what they have seen online.
-As this decision is based on the recruiter’s personal perception, it can put the candidate at risk of discrimination based on bias motives to hire.
+As this decision is based on the recruiter’s personal perception, it can put the candidate at risk of discrimination based on biased motives to hire.
 Employers make it a priority to treat job applications fairly and focus on the applicant’s skills and experience so considering social media profiles can risk damaging recruitment focus.

 What are the benefits of social media screening?